Have you looked around lately for a WordPress email plugin?

 - Unable to send email to registered WordPress users (You have to send them an invite first, this is awful)

-Most of these can be resolved by just adding them as features, the only one that concerns me, is the last one.
+Most of these can be resolved by just adding them as features, the only one that concerns

 The fact that they are inviting already registered users to join a mailing list – takes away the whole native email plugin context and makes it appear as if they don't understand WordPress as in-depth as they need to, from a user experience point of view at least.